bforsbe/OccuPy/docs/Tutorials/intro.md

 ## 1. Start OccuPy
 1. Open OccuPy by double-clicking the distributed binary or calling `occupy_gui` in a terminal.

-2. If you are unsure where the GUI will run and put output files, or want to change this, click "Session"->"Change location" in the top menu.
+2. If you are unsure where the GUI will run and put output files, or want to change this, click "Session"->"Set location" in the top menu.

 3. You will find three (3) large buttons above the ouput log, called "Estimate Scale", "Modify Map", and "Launch